4.1 Documenting unit measures will help direct your use of resources

 2. Review results when using dirty responses in helper or supplier disputes.

-3. In future disputes, take a breath and think about what you want.
+3. In future disputes, try to anticipate your tendencies by focusing on what you want.

 4. Many disputes can be defused by asking the person what they want you to do differently.